harshitsinha860/Kickstarter-Projects---Visualization-and-Prediction/README.md

-# Kickstarter-Projects---Visualization-and-Prediction
+# Kickstarter Projects - Visualization and Prediction

+Brief Introduction -
-Visualization of Kickstarter Dataset using Pandas, Seaborn and Matplotlib .
-This visualization helps us in understanding the features,gives us a deep insight into the dataset and in predicting the final result of a Kickstarter project.
+Visualization of Kickstarter Dataset using Pandas, Seaborn and Matplotlib libraries available in python.
+This visualization helps us in understanding the different features, gives us a deep insight into the dataset and helps in predicting the final result of a Kickstarter project.